 One cannot really complain about the software as EMUI is one of the most feature-rich and powerful customs Android skins, sitting along Xiaomi’s MIUI.
-Honor 8C runs EMUI 8.2, which is based on Android 8.1 Oreo, and it’s quite responsive in my two-day experience.

 We finally turn our attention to the cameras, where the placement and design aesthetics are the same as the Honor 8X.
-The Honor 8C packs a dual rear-camera system, with a primary 13MP (f/1.8) sensor and a secondary 2MP (f/2.4) depth sensor and a single 8MP selfie camera, with a f/2.0 aperture, on board.
+The Honor 8C packs a dual rear-camera system, with a primary 13MP (f/1.8) sensor and a secondary 2MP (f/2.4) depth sensor and a single 8MP selfie camera, with an f/2.0 aperture, on board.

 Talking of the shots I clicked in the past couple of days, the Honor 8C hasn’t managed to impress me and I’m skeptical of its performance.
 The daylight photos look crisp and well-lit, but they’re often oversharpened while the ones clicked in low-light are dull, have a bit of noise, and issues with focusing.

 The portrait shots have decent edge detection but lack good color reproduction, as I’ve already said before.
-There is no selfie portrait mode here but the selfies still look decent.